rileyhales/saber-hbc/README.md

 ```

 ### 2 Prepare Spatial Data (scripts not provided)
-This step instructs you to collect 3 gis files and use them to generate 2 csv tables.
+This step instructs you to collect 3 gis files and use them to generate 2 tables.
 All 5 files (3 gis files and 2
 tables) should go in the `gis_inputs` directory

 1. Clip model drainage lines and catchments shapefile to extents of the region of interest.